 Ceres is producing pioneering research on the impacts of shale energy production on vulnerable water supplies—and the actions that are needed for their protection.
 Ceres' research shows that nearly half of U.S. shale oil and gas wells are being developed in regions with high to extremely high water stress.
-Prior to Ceres’ investigation, the serious implications of the shale industry on water usage—and what intense competition for limited water resources means for oil and gas companies and their shareholders—were getting scant attention.
+The research makes recommendations on how investors can drive greater measurement, disclosure, and management of water related risks in shale energy development.

 With shale energy production proliferating, Ceres will continue bringing more attention to this issue, focusing especially on the shale energy producers, investors, financial institutions and public water officials who should be doubling down their efforts to better manage this challenge.